How to apply for your first Irish passport as an adult

 - Identity verification form

-- Your full civil birth certificate
+- Your full civil birth certificate - type that includes the name(s) of the parent(s)

 - Your civil marriage or civil partnership certificate (if you have changed your surname)

-- Copy of your Public Services Card or original government issued photo identification document
+- Copy of your Public Services Card or original government issued photo identification document (or an original passport from another country or a certified copy of your driver’s licence, certified by a solicitor or notary public)

-- If resident in Northern Ireland or abroad, you must supply either an original passport, national ID card, social security card; or a certified copy of your driving licence
+- If resident in Northern Ireland or abroad, you must supply either an original passport, national ID card, social security card, or a certified copy of your driving licence

 You may need to send additional documents as well as those listed above depending on your situation.